 b.
-Course instruction (include hours of instruction in COM modules/clerkships/courses for Medical students, PhD Graduate students, or Master’s students.
-For each course, note cumulative hours in each category.
+Medical student (UME), graduate student (PhD), or Master’s student (MS) instruction in formal, scheduled courses, modules, clerkships, selectives or electives.
+For each course, note CUMMULATIVE hours in each category over the report year.
+Do NOT report hours per week or month.

 Only formal (for credit) teaching responsibilities should be included here.
 If these responsibilities have changed from year to year, detail the teaching load for each year to be reviewed.